ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 **Example**: Exclude certain columns from the insert statement.

-Assuming the table definition such as:
+Given some table definition such as:

 ```sql
 CREATE OR REPLACE TABLE mytable